babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 * Submit all the comments as a single review, even if there is just one comment
 * If you see a stale pull request without any updates - ask for the status update in the comment
 * Do not be a blocker - if you requested changes and they were addressed make sure you review it
-* Do not merge others pull requests - they may be waiting for some one else review
+* Do not merge others pull requests - they may be waiting for someone else review.
+In general, the PR author should be the one adding the "Merge" label to merge their own PRs (except rare cases like if the author is on holidays but the PR is otherwise good to go)

 Responding to feedback
 -------------------------